saulpierotti/markdown_notebook/ADS.md

 	* A sorting algorithm permutes the keys, and then it permutes the satellite data accordingly
 * In some applications it can be important that sorting does not alter the ordering of equal keys, especially when satellite data is involved
 	* The other data can already be sorted following another criterion and I may need to not alter this
-* An algorithm that sorts without altering the order of equal keys is said to sort in place
+* An algorithm that sorts without altering the order of equal keys is said to perform a stable sort
+* A sorting algorithm is said to sort in place if it does not require extra space besides that needed to store the original array
+	* It can require additional $O(n)$ space for variables, but it needs a constant amount of them at each given time
+	* In practice, it is an algorithm that does not copy the array to be sorted

 ## Insertion sort
 * Intuition: It is like arranging card in order in your hand by picking one at a time and placing it in the right position, by comparing it with all the other cards already in your hand